 - To review the basic structures of the fetus

 - To assess the maternal pelvic structures

-How many of these types of scans are performed and when during the pregnancy vary by patient and practitioner interpretation of the medical literature, but often occur at least once between 20-22 weeks.
+How many ultrasound sessions needed during the pregnancy vary by patient and practitioner interpretation of the medical literature, but often occur at least once between 20-22 weeks.
 A fetal anatomy survey cannot detect all fetal problems and the accuracy of the scan depends on the position of the fetus, the gestation, and maternal build.
-For larger women with increased body fat, the diagnostic accuracy is reduced.
+For larger women with increased body fat, the diagnostic accuracy of an ultrasound may be reduced.

-This determines whether your baby’s growth is normal.
-Maternal fetal medicine specialists typically recommend it for women during the third trimester of pregnancy.
+This ultrasound imaging survey determines whether your baby’s growth is normal.
+Maternal fetal medicine specialists typically recommend it for pregnant women during the third trimester.